btcguide/btcguide.github.io/_pages/setup-wallets/paper-advanced.md

 #### Add a Strong Passphrase to Your Seed
 Caution: you now have to come up with a way to backup/protect this passphrase, and if you lose it your seed is worthless.
 Because this step is only for **expert** users, we're going to ignore it for now.

+## Not Perfect
+No setup is perfect and this one is no exception.
+Read more about known issues with SeedPicker [here](/known-issues/seedpicker).